bayareawebpro/laravel-micro.js/README.md

-This is a community project and not an official Laravel package.
+Disclaimer: This is a community project and not an official Laravel package.

 # laravel-micro.js